ruxunderscore/bash-aliases/README.md

 ## Compatibility
 I have tested this in `ZSH` and `BASH`.
 This file can be loaded into `ZSH` or `BASH` with no changes.

+## Information
+`exa` is an alternative to the ls command with a more modern approach.
+More information about it can be found [here](https://github.com/ogham/exa).\
+`bat` is an alternative to cat that provides line numbers and syntax highlighting.
+More information about it can be found [here](https://github.com/sharkdp/bat).

 ## Suggestions
 If you have any other ideas for aliases, or recommendations, let me know, and I can add it.